Ashleigh Ellis Natural Dye & Eco Art

 As artists, when we start to really look at our art materials ~ at what they are made of and how they negatively affect our health and the environment ~ it can feel like going down a murky rabbit hole with no end in sight.

-For the past 11 years I have taught fine art, sustainable textiles, nature connection and eco art, all intertwined with a focus on wellbeing.
-And for the last 6 years I have been teaching skills to empower artists and creatives to create freely with environmentally conscious processes,
+For the past 11 years now I have taught fine art, sustainable textiles, nature connection and eco art, all intertwined with a focus on wellbeing.
+And for the last 6 years I have been teaching skills to empower artists and creatives to create freely with environmentally conscious processes.

 Picture